JakeDavisAtFanatics/platform-storage-tools/README.md

 # PST (Platform Storage Tools)

-PST is a collection of tools for PostgreSQL database management and environment configuration.
+A collection of tools for PostgreSQL database management and environment configuration.

 ## Installation